WhatsApp marketing KPIs: 4 metrics

 But as a marketer, you need to track the success of your WhatsApp campaigns.

-In this article, we explain everything you need to know about WhatsApp metrics and analytics for marketing teams:
+In this article, we explain some concepts you need to know about WhatsApp metrics and analytics for marketing teams:

 WhatsApp KPIs explained